 Eucanuba is one of those brands that generates views at either extreme of pet ownership opinion.
 One camp swears by the brand as offering consistant high quality nutrition backed up with the scientific research to prove it works.
 The other swears at it for conducting the research upon which the food is formulated.

 Like Iams, Eukanuba use a proportion of wheat in some of their recipes which is not one of the mose easily digested cereals.
-They also use the vague term 'animal fat' rather than matching the fat to the protein source.
-It is better to know what you are feeding, if for no other reason that it gives confidence that there is a consistency in the formulation.
+Their recipes have evolved over recent years to be nearer to what might be recognised as a natural food

 Based not just on quality of ingredients, but if it seems to offer value for money!